WWXD/WorldWeb-XD/README.md

 If you want to have a image logo, just be sure to put it in the `img` directory, under the name `logo.png`.

-If you want addons (that are currently broken), they're here: https://github.com/WorldWeb-XD/Addons-broken/
+If you want addons (that are currently unstable), they're there: https://github.com/WWXD/Add-ons-unstable
-If you want themes, they're here: https://github.com/WorldWeb-XD/Themes/
-If you want ranksets, they're here: https://github.com/WorldWeb-XD/Ranksets/
+If you want themes, they're there: https://github.com/WWXD/Themes If you want ranksets, they're there: https://github.com/WWXD/Ranksets

 ## How to update your website

 1. Download the most recent WorldWeb XD package (be it an official release or a Git package).
 2. Copy the files over your existing board's files.
-WARNING: Make sure to not overwrite/delete the config directory, especially config/salt.php!
+(WARNING: Make sure to not overwrite/delete the config directory, especially config/salt.php!
 Lose that one and you'll have fun resetting everyone's passwords.
-Everything else is safe to overwrite.
+Be sure to backup your logo and/or icon on img/, either way!
+Everything else is safe to overwrite.)
 3. Check your original install.sql and the new one.
-4. Make the nessesary changes on phpmyadmin accordingly
+4. Make the neccesary changes on phpMyAdmin accordingly.

 ## Features

  * Flexible permission system
  * Add-on system
- * Templates (in the works, about 80% done).
+ * Templates (WIP, about 80% done).
  * URL rewriting, enables human-readable forum and thread URLs for public content
  * Post layouts
  * more Acmlmboard feel